opensearch-project/project-website/_posts/2022-10-25-OpenSearch-Project-voice-and-tone.markdown

 ## Join the conversation

-As always, the OpenSearch Project is committed to being a community where everyone can join and contribute, and we welcome community contributions to the OpenSearch style guidelines.
+As always, the OpenSearch Project team is committed to promoting a community where everyone can join and contribute, and we welcome community contributions to the OpenSearch style guidelines.
 To access our documentation, see the [OpenSearch documentation home page]( https://opensearch.org/docs/latest).
 If you want to contribute to the OpenSearch documentation, see the [CONTRIBUTING.md]( https://github.com/opensearch-project/documentation-website/blob/main/CONTRIBUTING.md) file, which covers how to open an issue or create a pull request on GitHub.

+Thank you for contributing to OpenSearch Project and helping us to raise the bar on quality!